madisp/madisp.github.io/_posts/2013-12-30-drawable-cache-collisions.md

 > public int **data**<br />
 > Basic data in the value, interpreted according to *type*

 So the caching key is a 64-bit signed integer where the first part, 32-bits, is *information about where the value came from* and the second part, also 32-bits, is the actual data of the value.
-The data field, as the docs say, is dependant on the type.
-For non-color drawables the type is actually `0x03`, which indicates a string.<br />
+The data field, as the docs say, is interpreted according to the type.
+For non-color drawables the type is `0x03` - a string.
 Indeed, calling `getString(R.drawable.ic_launcher)` returns `res/drawable/ic_launcher.png` which is the path to the bitmap.
 Checking the native source of [ResourceTypes.h](http://androidxref.com/4.0.3_r1/xref/frameworks/base/include/utils/ResourceTypes.h#232) gives some insights into how the data field is interpreted (parts omitted):

 ```cpp